Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 Disaster Response Services (DRS) is a federally recognized 501(c)(3) nonprofit organization

-disaster preparedness, support responders, and bring practical, hands-on training and technology
+support responders, and bring practical, hands-on training and technology to communities that

 From neighborhood CERT training and Tactical Emergency Casualty Care (TECC) to mobile classrooms,

-youth preparedness series, and AI-powered tools, DRS is focused on one mission: making sure more
+youth preparedness media, and human-centered AI tools, DRS focuses on one mission:

 Who we are